sarthaklambaa/Dog-Vision/README.md

 ## Evaluation

-The trained model's performance is evaluated using metrics such as accuracy, precision, recall, and F1-score on a separate validation dataset.
-These metrics provide insights into the model's ability to correctly classify dog breeds and generalize to unseen data.
+The evaluation involves generating prediction probabilities for each dog breed of each test image.
+These prediction probabilities can be compared against ground truth labels to assess the model's performance in classifying dog breeds accurately.
+The evaluation process helps provide insights into its effectiveness in identifying dog breeds from images.

 ## Usage